Sunarker/Collaborative-Learning-for-Weakly-Supervised-Object-Detection/README.md

 ### Train your own model
 1. Download pre-trained models and weights.
 For the pretrained [wsddn](https://www.robots.ox.ac.uk/~vgg/publications/2016/Bilen16/bilen16.pdf) model, you can find the download link [here](https://github.com/hbilen/WSDDN).
-For other pre-trained models like VGG16 and Resnet V1 models, are provided by [pytorch-vgg](https://github.com/jcjohnson/pytorch-vgg.git) and [pytorch-resnet](https://github.com/ruotianluo/pytorch-resnet) (the ones with caffe in the name).
+For other pre-trained models like VGG16 and Resnet V1 models, they are provided by [pytorch-vgg](https://github.com/jcjohnson/pytorch-vgg.git) and [pytorch-resnet](https://github.com/ruotianluo/pytorch-resnet) (the ones with caffe in the name).
 You can download the pre-trained models and set them in the ``data/imagenet_weights`` folder.
 For example for VGG16 model, you can set up like:
    ```Shell
    mkdir -p data/imagenet_weights
    cd data/imagenet_weights